Luis Lacasa

 Luis Lacasa Navarro (1899 – 30 March 1966) was a Spanish architect.
 His work in Spain and Paris before and during the Spanish Civil War (1936–39) was rationalist and functional.
-He is best known as co-designer of the Spanish Pavilion at the 1937 Paris Exposition, a work designed to showcase the modern legitimacy of the embattled Spanish Republic.
+He is best known as the co-designer of the Spanish Pavilion at the 1937 Paris Exposition, a work designed to showcase the modern legitimacy of the embattled Spanish Republic.
 After the war he went into exile in the Soviet Union.

 Spain and Germany (1899–1923)

 Luis Lacasa Navarro was born in Ribadesella, Asturias, in 1899.

 His father, Telmo Lacasa, was the road engineer for Ribadesella.

 Later his father was reassigned and the family moved to Huesca.

 Lacasa began to study architecture in Barcelona, then moved on to Madrid, the only other city in Spain where the subject was taught.

 He graduated from the Superior Technical School of Architecture of Madrid in 1921.

 At the Residencia de Estudiantes he became friends with Alberto Sánchez(es), Federico García Lorca, Luis Buñuel and others with whom he founded The Order of Toledo.

 He went to Germany to learn how to work with reinforced concrete, visited the Bauhaus in Weimar and worked in the Office of Urban Planning in Dresden until 1923.

 His brother in law was Alberto Sánchez Pérez(es), a sculptor and painter who learned to read at the age of 15.